Kiyoshika/csv-stream/README.md

 There's also `make todo` to grab all the `TODO` comments within the codebase with `grep`.

+If you have `clang-format` installed, run `make format` to format all the source files.

 # Including in other projects
 There is currently no global install target for this project (yet?) so the process is a bit manual at the moment...